Cherreads

 Twenty minutes later, the smooth hum of the mag-drives shifted to a deep, mechanical grind.
 Lilith's drill slowed as the train breached the dry-dock of their vault.
 The sleek machine looked like a predatory shark resting in a rough-hewn grotto.

 As the ramp lowered, Will stepped onto the damp stone.
-He placed his hand against the central pillar, pushing his intent into the foundation.
+He placed his hand against the central pillar and pushed his intent into the foundation.
 A complex holographic UI flickered into his vision, laying out the reality of his new kingdom.

 [Faction Headquarters: Deep Karakorum (Tier 1)]